 It’s crucial that you are scheduling time throughout the year to hold brainstorms to keep your content exciting, fresh, and always engaging.
 Holding these brainstorms quarterly is recommended, but depending on how often you post and the number of your posts, you may need to hold these brainstorms more frequently.
 There are no bad ideas when it comes to brainstorming!

 Great content can stem from national holidays (we’re looking at you, National Waffle Day.)
 Because we use Google sheets, we have another sheet within our social media calendar that holds a bunch of national holidays that pertain to PHOS.

 At a glance, we can see holidays that are coming up within the month we are planning.
 It’s fun to weave these into your social media strategy, but don’t make holidays your sole strategy.
 Your content should be driven by your organization’s goals, not what random holiday it is.
 Use these fun days sparingly and focus on creating evergreen content that speaks to your company’s “why.”

 Using your new social media content calendar should be a routine habit.
-You can choose to schedule at the beginning of the month, beginning of the week, every two weeks…whatever works best for your company.
-We’ve found scheduling the week before gives us time to work with our design team, our photographer, get approval, and schedule out posts.
+You can choose to schedule at the beginning of the month, beginning of the week, every two weeks, or whatever works best for your company.
+We’ve found that scheduling the week before gives us time to work with our design team and photographer, get approval, and schedule out the posts.

 Whichever schedule works best for you, stick with it.
 Consistency is key for getting into a routine of creating, collaborating, scheduling, and posting to your social media channels.